redkite-labs/redkitecms-docs/book/add-custom-block-advanced-part-1.rst

 To execute and render the action we must implement an ajax transaction.

-AlphaLemon CMS triggers several events at client side.
+RedKite CMS triggers several events at client side.
 One of them is raised when the popover editor is opened, so we will handle that event to execute the ajax transaction.

 Add the file **dropdown_menu_editor_tutorial.js** inside the **Resources/public/js** folder and